SSWConsulting/SSW.Rules.Content/rules/escalate-key-updates/rule.md

 **Notes:**

 * Major bugs found on the product should also be communicated to the PO as soon as they are found, e.g. unable to create an invoice
-* You should be able to easily tell if a PBI was created from email.
-As per [turn an email into a PBI before starting work](/turn-emails-into-pbis/)
 :::